eoinmurray/ising-model/README.md

   ...continued output...
 ```

-It typically takes the simulation 60 seconds to run.
+- It typically takes the simulation 60 seconds to run.
+- It saves all charts and data to the folder `reports/data`.

 ### Typesrcript and Observable Framework installation